Who Fears Death: Plot

-Onyesonwu grows up in Jwahir after spending six years in the desert alone with her mother.
-She doesn't fit with the town people and is often ostracized because she is an Ewu.
-Onye meets a blacksmith named Fadil Ogundimu who treats her well, and eventually marries her mother.
-Onyesonwu undergoes female circumcision at eleven in an attempt to become normal and accepted by the community against her parents wishes, giving her biological father the chance to haunt her.
-She bonds closely with the three other girl who undergoes the rites; Binta, Diti, and Luyu.
+The young Onyesonwu does not fit in with the townspeople and is often ostracized because she is an Ewu.
+Onye meets a blacksmith named Fadil Ogundimu who treats her well and eventually marries her mother.
+Against her parents' wishes, Onyesonwu undergoes female circumcision at age eleven in an attempt to be accepted by the community.
+This rite scars her both physically and magically; her biological father becomes aware of her existence and begins to hunt her through the spirit world.
+Onyesonwu bonds closely with the three other girls who undergo the rite: Binta, Diti, and Luyu.
 Soon after the rite, an Ewu boy named Mwita arrives at school.
-Mwita and Onyesonwu befriends each other because of their shared status and shared powers, but Onyesonwu is skeptical about him because Mwita is trained by Aro, the local sorcerer, who refuses to coach her because she is a girl.
-After Onyesonwu father's burial Aro decides to coach her.
+Mwita and Onyesonwu befriend each other.
+Mwita's master Aro, the local sorcerer, initially refuses to teach her because of her gender.
+Eventually, he relents and begins to teach her magic.

-Part II

-Onyesonwu's return to school days later after her father's death.
-She goes through a terrifiying initiation which is literally her own death.
-She bonds with Mwita and develops her powers of shape shifting, resurrecting creatures, traveling to the ‘wilderness’ (spirit world) and she regrows her clitoris.
+Onyesonwu goes through an initiation into sorcery, which reveals that her fate is to die by stoning at the hands of a Nuru crowd.
+She develops her powers, which include shape-shifting, resurrecting animals, and traveling to the "wilderness" (spirit world).
+She and Mwita become lovers.

-Onyesonwu's apprenticeship ends when she is mocked at the market and uses her abilities to make the mockers relive her mother's rape.
-After this, she leaves Jwahir and moves to help the Okeke in the west of the desert.
-Mwita, Binta, Diti, Luyu, and Diti's fiancé Fanasi decide to travel with her.
-On the way, Onyesonwu asks for direction to find the Nuru man prophesied by a Seer to rewrite the Great Book and she discovers that it was she who has been prophesied to rewrite the Great Book which justifies the oppression of the Okeke people and stop the Nuru attack in the west.
-The Seer was afraid to admit that an Ewu woman will change everything so he switched the race and gender.
+When she is mocked by local villagers, Onyesonwu uses her abilities to make the townspeople relive her mother's rape.
+After this, she leaves Jwahir in order to help the Okeke experiencing genocide at the hands of the Nuru.
+Mwita, Binta, Diti, Luyu, and Diti's fiancé Fanasi travel with her.
+Onyesonwu discovers that she has been prophesied to rewrite the Great Book, a religious text which justifies the oppression of the Okeke people.